space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Performance Music Videos**: The semiotic analysis of how musical performances are visually represented.
 - **Artistic Music Videos**: The use of visual symbolism and creativity to enhance musical meaning.
 - **Lyric Videos**: The semiotic dimensions of integrating textual and visual elements.
+- **Animated Music Videos**: The use of animation to create visual narratives.
+- **Live Concert Videos**: The semiotic analysis of capturing live performances.
+- **Fan-Made Videos**: The role of fan interpretations and visual representations.
+- **Viral Music Videos**: The semiotic dimensions of videos that achieve widespread popularity.
+- **Cultural Parodies**: The use of humor and imitation in music video production.

 ### Chapter 40: Social Semiotics